Log In

 It can be overwhelming to think about limiting or eliminating animal products.
 Many of us grew up eating meat, fish, dairy, etc. every day (just like we did).
 Stepping away from animal products cold-turkey is daunting.

 Recall the plant-based diet is focused on whole, plant-based foods such as fruits, vegetables, whole grains, and legumes.
 It also recommends avoiding highly processed foods.
-So, before you remove animal products simply consider adding whole, plant-based foods because they contain phytochemicals –cancer and disease fighting properties.
+So, before you remove animal products simply consider adding more whole, plant-based foods as they contain phytochemicals –cancer and disease fighting properties.

 When you focus on what you can add, rather then what you “can’t have”, it will greatly improve your mindset.